Who is Responsible for Managing Flood Risk?

 For advice on owning a watercourse, you should contact your risk management authority which will be your LLFA or the Internal Drainage Board (IDB).
 IDBs are responsible for water level management in low lying areas and work in partnership with other authorities to manage and reduce the risk of flooding within their districts, but are not responsible for main rivers.

 Managing flood risk from all main rivers and the sea is the responsibility of the Environment Agency.

 If you come across any flooding from a river or the sea, or any blockages that may cause flooding from main rivers, you should report it to the Environment Agency’s incident hotline on 0800 80 70 60, which is a 24 hour service.

 If you’re about to be flooded, you can call the Environment Agency’s Floodline on 0345 988 1188 for advice.

 Water and sewage companies are responsible for public sewers and utility pipes.
 Within terraced or semi-detached properties, shared sewer pipes where the drains from several properties meet together before joining the public sewer are also the responsibility of the water company.
 Any other drains from a property to the boundary of the property are the responsibility of the property owner.

 To report overflowing sewers affecting your home or garden, contact your water company.

 Highway road gullies and drains

-Roads, footpaths, drains and gullies that drain surface water from highway roads are the responsibility of the Highway Authority, which will usually be the County Council or Unitary Authority.
-The District Council may carry out some functions of a highway authority.
+Roads, footpaths, drains and gullies that drain surface water from these highway roads are the responsibility of the Highways Authority, which will usually be either the District Council (provided it is a Unitary Authority) or the County Council.

 To report flooding of public drains and roads, contact your Unitary Authority or County Council.
 Find your local council here: https://www.gov.uk/find-local-council